RSS

 Disclosure

 I am a Halifax-based licensed REALTOR® (NS #NA5059) with Exit Realty Metro.
-This article is provided for general informational purposes only and should not be considered legal, financial, mortgage, or tax advice.
-Always confirm details with qualified professionals and official government sources.
+This article is provided for general informational purposes only and should not be considered legal, mortgage, or financial advice.
+Always confirm details with qualified professionals before making real estate decisions.

 Read